Pilot Department Information

 Continued implementation and governance.
-The purpose of the fourth semester (Spring 2023), the academic program should begin the process of embedding a Bridge Experience requirement in the checksheet(s) for all students.
+The purpose of the fourth semester (Fall 2023), the academic program should begin the process of embedding a bridge experience requirement in the checksheet(s) for all students.
 Appropriate governance forms with revised checksheet(s) should be submitted by the end of the semester.
 Implementation and assessment efforts should continue as an ongoing process.
 Bridge experiences represent an ongoing commitment to provide all undergraduates access to authentic learning experiences that will support their transition to life beyond the university.